sarthak268/sarthak268.github.io/_pages/bookshelf.md

 4. Becoming by Michelle Obama
 5. Born A Crime by Trevor Noah
 6. Limitless by Radhika Gupta
-7. Rich Dad Poor Dad by Robert T. Kiyosaki
-8. Elon Musk by Ashlee Vance
+7. Elon Musk by Ashlee Vance

 ## Entrepreneurship

 1. Hard Things about Hard Things by Ben Horowitz
 2. Zero to One by Peter Thiel

+## Finance

+1. The Intelligent Investor by Benjamin Graham
+2. Think and Grow Rich by Napoleon Hill
+3. Coffee Can Investing by Saurabh Mukherjea
+4. Just Keep Buying by Nick Maggiulli
+5. The Psychology of Money by Morgan Housel
+6. Rich Dad Poor Dad by Robert T. Kiyosaki

 ## Misc